IEA-Paris/seed/content/people/en/saadi-lahlou.md

     url: ""
 ---

-Saadi Lahlou a une formation multi-disciplinaire (statisticien économiste, biologie humaine, HDR Psychologie).
-Il a dirigé, avant l'IEA de Paris, quatre laboratoires de recherche (Département Prospective de la Consommation du Crédoc,  Groupe Prospective Sociale Interne puis Laboratoire de Design Cognitif à EDF R&D, Department of Social Psychology de la LSE) et siégé au Comité d'évaluation du Commissariat Général du Plan.
-Il est depuis 2009 Chair in Social Psychology à la London School of Economics and Political Science.
-Il a étudié notamment les relations entre les [représentations et les comportements](https://www.puf.com/content/Penser-manger) ; ses recherches récentes portent sur l'[ethnographie numérique](http://eprints.lse.ac.uk/37759/) et l'impact du contexte sur les comportements.
+Saadi Lahlou has a multi-disciplinary background (economist statistician, human biology, PhD and habilitation in Psychology).
+Prior to the IEA in Paris, he has directed four research units (Consumer Research Department at Crédoc, Social Forecast Unit then the Laboratory of Design for Cognition at EDF R&D, Department of Social Psychology at LSE) and sat in the steering committee of the Commissariat Général du Plan.
+Since 2009 he has been Chair in Social Psychology at the London School of Economics and Political Science.
+He has worked among other topics on the links between representations and behavior; his recent research focuses on digital ethnography and the impact of context on behavior.
-Il est membre de l'Académie des Technologies et de l'Academia Europaea.
+He is a member of the National Academy of Technologies of France and of the Academia Europaea.

-Il succède au Professeur Gretty Mirdal à la direction de l'IEA de Paris depuis septembre 2018.
+He is the successor to Professor Gretty Mirdal as director of the Paris IEA since September 2018.